BBaysinger/bb-portfolio/README.md

 ### Current version

 - `deploy/scripts/deployment-orchestrator.sh` is the production toolchain.
 It rebuilds/pushes images, refreshes env files, syncs Caddy/Nginx configs, and restarts the single EC2 host (prod + optional dev profile).
-- GitHub Actions workflows (`orchestrate`, `redeploy`, `candidate-promote`) drive the same script remotely and never store decrypted secrets; env files are generated per run and copied straight to EC2.
+- GitHub Actions workflows (`orchestrate`, `redeploy`) drive the same script remotely and never store decrypted secrets; env files are generated per run and copied straight to EC2.
 - Safety features include:
   - `--no-build`, `--skip-infra`, and other switches so infra can be left untouched when only app code changes.
   - Health checks for frontend + backend endpoints before declaring success.